-Many banks allow you to apply for a checking account three ways: in person, over the phone or online.
+Many banks allow you to apply for a checking account in any of three ways: in person, over the phone or online.
 Your bank or credit union’s website should provide the appropriate phone number, a link to an online application or a tool for finding a local branch to visit.
-Follow the instructions from the financial institution of your choice to apply for your preferred account.
+Follow the instructions from the financial institution of your choice to apply for and open a checking account.

 How to Open a Personal Checking Account

-Before you head to the bank, make sure you know the answer to the question, “What do I need to open a bank account?”
+Before you head to the bank, find out the answer to the question, “What do I need to open a bank account?”
 You’ll be required to provide personal information and sign off on legal disclaimers.
 Although you don’t always need physical documents, you will need the following information:

 - Current address

 - Account information to transfer an initial deposit or a check or cash to make the minimum opening deposit

 You’ll need the same information whether you apply in person, over the phone or through the financial institution’s online banking platform.
 You can fund your opening deposit with money from another account, cash, a check or even a credit card at some banks.
 Some banks offer promotional bonuses for account holders who set up direct deposit.